 Medicare Summary Notices, or MSNs, show all services and supplies that were purchased using the beneficiary’s plan for coverage.
 It also shows what Medicare paid and what the beneficiary may owe his provider, so it may look like a bill or credit statement.
 On the other hand, you can tell your clients not to worry if they do not receive an MSN.
 Medicare does not mail out blank MSNs, so if a senior does not purchase any medical equipment, supplies, or services for three months they will not receive one.

-Remember that MSNs will come directly from Medicare, not the client’s carrier.
+MSNs will come directly from Medicare, not the plan carrier.
 Medicare will automatically mail them to your client’s mailing address, but in this digital age, seniors can opt to receive digital copies via email instead.
 If your client wants to receive a physical MSN but has recently moved or is planning on moving, they should change their legal address through the social security office (and inform the Railroad Retirement Board).
 Clients will receive separate MSNs for Medicare Part A, Part B, and DME (Durable Medical Equipment).
 They will look something like this.